NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Even if Green were to recapture his previous form and twist “Father Time’s” arm, there is still one glaring issue: team defense on the road.
 The Warriors had an atrocious road defense last season, ranking 28th in defensive rating, behind only the San Antonio Spurs and Houston Rockets, when they were away from Chase Center.

-If the Warriors have a resurgence due to Jordan Poole’s departure (unlikely), they still will punt a ton of road games, as most of their key players are in their mid-30s.
-Golden State’s sole focus is going to be on making the playoffs; it won’t matter which seed, as it is always possible that the Dubs could rise to the occasion and play phenomenal basketball for a few months.
+If the Warriors have a resurgence due to Jordan Poole’s departure (unlikely), they still will punt many road games, as most of their key players are in their mid-30s.
+Golden State’s sole focus will be on making the playoffs; it won’t matter which seed, as it is always possible that the Dubs could rise to the occasion and play phenomenal basketball for a few months.
 However, the regular season simply does not matter nearly as much to these guys as it once did.

-In the 1987-88 season, Jordan averaged a ridiculous 3.2 steals per game, so there was simply no way that anyone else could have won the award that year.
-The simple fact of the matter is that two-guards don’t win this award and Mikal Bridges is not going to change the course of history in 2023-24, especially with the recent heavy trend on big men winning Defensive Player of the Year.
+In the 1987-88 season, Jordan averaged a ridiculous 3.2 steals per game, so there was no way anyone else could have won the award that year.
+The simple fact of the matter is that two guards don’t win this award, and Mikal Bridges is not going to change the course of history in 2023-24, especially with the recent heavy trend of big men winning Defensive Player of the Year.

 Further, over the past three seasons, Bridges has merely averaged 1.1 steals and 0.7 blocks per game.
 Those numbers won’t get it done with this panel of voters.
 How do we know that they won’t be enough?
 Well, Bridges ranked right around 50th in the NBA in steals per game.

 Unless Bridges is the best defensive player on the league’s best team, similar to Marcus Smart when he won in 2021-22, then he has no shot.
-This should be obvious, but the Brooklyn Nets are not going to be anywhere near the best team in the NBA.
+This should be obvious, but the Brooklyn Nets will not be anywhere near the best team in the NBA.

 The Knicks were 36-30 in that season and would have had an outside shot of getting to 48 wins.
 Even in the 2019-20 and 2020-21 seasons (condensed due to COVID-19), the Bucks and Jazz, respectively, still won more than 48 games.